TOWNSHIP OF MORRIS, MORRIS COUNTY

 J. Employees shall be advised annually of their accumulated sick time.

 All full-time employees of the Township shall be granted a bereavement leave up to four (4) days with pay, upon the death of any member of his family.
 Effective January 1, 1997, all employees assigned to a 12-hour schedule shall receive an additional four (4) hours bereavement leave for a maximum total of 36 hours.
-The term "member of the family" is defined as follows: spouse, father or stepfather, mother or stepmother, father-in-law, mother-in-law, brother, sister, brother-in-law, sister-in-law, son-in-law, daughter-in-law, spouse's child, foster child, step siblings, grandmother, grandfather or grandchild.
+The term "member of the family" is defined as follows: spouse, father or stepfather, mother or stepmother, father-in-law, mother-in-law, brother, sister, brother-in-law, sister-in-law, son-in-law, daughter-in-law, spouse's child, foster child, grandmother, grandfather or grandchild.

 Prior to absence from duty, if possible, or not later than noon of the first day of absence, an employee shall make application for bereavement leave to the Fire Chief.
 Reasonable verification of the event may be required.
 However, the last day off shall be the day of the funeral.